 The top tiers are less comparable since they don’t limit anything (outside of the physical limits of the server).

 Instead, they compete based on plan bonuses.
-Bluehost calls it their Prime plan which renews at $14.99/mo.
+Bluehost calls it their Choice plan which renews at $14.99/mo.
 HostGator calls it their Business plan and renews at $14.95/mo.

 Bluehost’s main bonuses are a “SpamExpert,” “Domain Privacy” and “SiteBackupPRO.”
 The only one here that is a true bonus is SiteBackupPRO – which will backup and restore your site for free.
 HostGator does free weekly backups with a paid $20 restore.